harrisonlab/phytophthora_fragariae/OrthoFinder.md

 10,612
 ```

-#The Race 1 secreted protein genes that were not found in orthogroups were identified:
+## The Race 1 secreted protein genes that were not found in orthogroups were identified

 ```bash
 for num in 1